Last updated: July 2026. Written by Josh Hutcheson, OnlineCourseing editor. See our review methodology.

 Coursera vs Udacity: Tutors and Community

-Next, we’ll explore the actual learning experience on each of these platforms.
-I’ll let you in on what it felt like learning in these programs and how much help I got from the lessons, tutors, and communities.
+Next is the actual learning experience on each platform — what it is like to learn in these programs and how much support comes from the lessons, tutors, and communities.

 Coursera